 - NKR Member Centers that execute the Donor Protection Addendum agree to pay for all Uncovered Complications (Donor complications that are not reimbursable by the recipient insurance, recipient center, or recipient) for all donors that undergo donor surgery at the Member Center hospital.

-- If an NKR Member Center does not execute the Donor Protection Addendum, they will be subject to a per-transplant contribution to the Donor Protection Fund as listed in the NKR Terms and Conditions.
-Uncovered complications documented to the NKR by the Member Center will be covered by the NKR, at the Medicare Rate, up to the amount in the Donor Protection Fund.
+- If an NKR Member Center does not execute the Donor Protection Addendum, they will be subject to a per-transplant contribution to the Donor Protection Reserve as listed in the NKR Terms and Conditions.
+Uncovered complications documented to the NKR by Member Centers who have not executed the Donor Protection Addendum will be covered by the NKR, at the Medicare Rate, up to the amount in the Donor Protection Reserve.

 - Donor follow up shall be the responsibility of the center that performs the donor nephrectomy.